flavio20002/typst-orange-template/tests/long-part-title/test.typ

 === This is a very very very very very very very very very long subsection title to test the layout

-#part("This is a very long part title to test the layout", mainColor)
+#part("This is a very long part title to test the layout")

 #chapter("This is a very long chapter title to test the layout", image: image("./orange2.jpg"))

-#part("This is a very long part title to test the layout", mainColor)
+#part("This is a very long part title to test the layout")

 #chapter("This is a very long chapter title to test the layout", image: image("./orange2.jpg"))

-#part("This is a very long part title to test the layout", mainColor)
+#part("This is a very long part title to test the layout")

 #chapter("This is a very long chapter title to test the layout", image: image("./orange2.jpg"))